 Seniors can get help with paying for their prescriptions from Medicare Part D. This is a patient assistance program that was created by the federal government.
 The elderly can apply for the benefit at a social service office or make inquires through pharmaceutical companies that provide the prescription drugs they need.
 The medications will be offered to qualified senior citizens for free or at a reduced cost.
 More on Medicare Part D.

 Many seniors and disabled who receive Medicaid, SSI or Medicare can receive additional financial assistance and savings from a federal government program known as Extra Help.
 A focus is on providing funds and discounts for prescription medications and medical bills.
-There is an emphasis on seniors who are enrolled in Medicare Part B and D. Learn more Extra Help.
+There is an emphasis on seniors who are enrolled in Medicare Part B and D. Learn more on Extra Help.

 Medicaid Waiver for Older Adults is a program that will enable individuals who are aged 50 and over who require long-term care services to remain in a community setting.
 Resources are offered by elder care to individuals even though their advanced age or a disability they may have would warrant placement in a long term care facility.